haskell/cabal/Cabal/doc/developing-packages.rst

     instead of the package description file (``$PACKAGENAME.cabal``).
 ``--new-freeze-file``
-    Read dependency version bounds from the new-style freeze file (``cabal.project.freeze``) instead of the package description file.
+    Read dependency version bounds from the new-style freeze file (by default, ``cabal.project.freeze``) instead of the package description file.
-    This is equivalent to ``--project-file cabal.project``.
 ``--project-file`` *PROJECTFILE*
     Read dependendency version bounds from the new-style freeze file related to the named project file (i.e., ``$PROJECTFILE.freeze``) instead of the package desctription file.
 If multiple ``--project-file`` flags are provided, only the final one is considered.
+This flag must be passed in conjunction with ``--new-freeze-file``.
 ``--simple-output``
     Print only the names of outdated dependencies, one per line.
 ``--exit-code``